Lyalpha/pympc/README.md

 >>> pympc.update_catalogue()
 ```

-by default the catalogues downloaded will be the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue
+the catalogue downloaded will be the [`mpcorb`](https://www.minorplanetcenter.net/data) catalogue
-from the Minor Planet Center. [`astorb`](https://asteroid.lowell.edu/main/astorb) from Lowell Observatory may be
+from the Minor Planet Center.
-downloaded instead or as well. this behaviour can be changed using the `cat` argument.

 the Near Earth Asteroid and Comets catalogues will be downloaded and used to update the `mpcorb` entries based on
 the values of the `include_nea` and `include_comets` arguments (both default to `True`).